MicrosoftLearning/MS-4006-Copilot-for-Microsoft-365-for-Administrators/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_roles_and_role_groups.md

 ### ‎Task 2 - Assign an administrator role using a role group in the Microsoft 365 admin center

-In the prior task, you assigned an administrator role directly to a user's account in the Microsoft 365 admin center.
-In this task, you will create a Security role group, assign roles to it, and then assign the role group to a user in the Microsoft 365 admin center.
+In the prior task, you assigned an administrator role directly to Diego Siciliani's user account in the Microsoft 365 admin center.
+In this task, you will assign roles using a role group instead.
+You will create a Security role group, assign user management roles to it, and then assign the role group to Lynne Robbin's user account in the Microsoft 365 admin center.

 1. On LON-CL1, you should still be logged into the Microsoft 365 admin center as Holly Dickson.
 If not, then do so now.